Local Minimizers of the Anisotropic Isoperimetric Problem on Closed Manifolds: Introduction

 \subsection{Acknowledgments}

-Antonio De Rosa has been partially supported by the NSF DMS CAREER Award No.~2143124.
-Robin Neumayer is partially supported by NSF Grant DMS-2155054 and the Gregg Zeitlin Early Career Professorship.
+Antonio De Rosa was partially supported by the NSF DMS CAREER Award No.~2143124 and by the European Union: the European Research Council (ERC), through StG ``ANGEVA'', project number: 101076411.
+Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
+Neither the European Union nor the granting authority can be held responsible for them.Robin Neumayer is partially supported by NSF Grant DMS-2155054 and the Gregg Zeitlin Early Career Professorship.
 Both authors are indebted to Michael Goldman for showing us the current much simpler proof of Lemma \ref{lem: J balls} and sharing with us its use in the setting of concentration compactness arguments.
 Both authors warmly thank Nick Edelen for a useful discussion.